 In 1940 he again played at Kinston and Federalsburg, but ended the season with the Pocomoke City (Maryland) Chicks of the Eastern Shore League.
 Though the Chicks were an Athletics affiliate, Hermanski teamed there with his future Dodgers teammate, All-Star outfielder Carl Furillo.
 At Federalsburg and Pocomoke City, Hermanski hit a combined .309 with eleven home runs.

 Pocomoke City, which finished last in the eight-team circuit, disbanded at the end of the 1940 season, making the twenty-year-old Hermanski a free agent.
 Gene then notified the Dodgers he was available; they signed him and sent him to the Montreal Royals, their Class AAA affiliate in the International League.
 Hermanski never played with Montreal though, because the Royals promptly optioned him to the Olean (New York) Oilers in the Class D PONY League, a team managed by future Dodgers coach Jake Pitler.
 Gene was a man among boys in the early going.
-Through mid-June he was leading the league in home runs and hits, and was third in batting at .381.3 In 105 games at Olean, Hermanski hit .341 (third in the league) with twenty-two doubles, seven triples, eight home runs, and a league-leading 142 hits.4
+Through mid-June he was leading the league in home runs and hits, and was third in batting at .381.3 In 105 games at Olean, Hermanski hit .341 (third in the league) with twenty-two doubles, seven triples, eight home runs, and 142 hits (second most in the league).4

 Montreal recalled Hermanski after the PONY League season ended, but he did not see any action with the Royals.5 Due to his outstanding 1941 season, he was expected to have a shot at playing in the International League the next year.
 World events intervened, as it did for so many young men in the early 1940s.
 In 1942, with the United States at war, Hermanski joined the Coast Guard.
 While stationed in Salem, Massachusetts, he played against the Red Sox and the Braves in exhibition games, with some success.6 On August 8, 1943 he was given leave from the Coast Guard to enlist in the Navy’s aviation training program.
 With two months’ leave before reporting to his new assignment, Hermanski used the time to play baseball.
 The Dodgers sent him to the Durham (North Carolina) Bulls, their affiliate in the Class B Piedmont League.
 In ten games at Durham, Hermanski had a .410 batting average and a .667 slugging percentage.